 That’s it!
 I have used this combo 5 times now and would recommend doing so at least once a month to give yourself a good refresh.
 With psoriasis, I plan to continue doing this treatment twice monthly.

-Have you tried this mask?
-Let me know what you think!
+Have you tried a scalp facial?
+Let me know!